-Not all ERPs provide all these options, but it will be good to explore the pros and cons of each options when the options are available.
+Not all ERPs provide all these options, but it will be good to explore the pros and cons of each option when the options are available.

 What should Company Considers when Deciding on Cloud ERP

-There are various considerations when company is evaluating whether they want their ERP on Cloud (Saas), On-Premise or even Hybrid.
+There are various considerations when a company is evaluating whether they want their ERP on Cloud (Saas), On-Premise, or even Hybrid.

-The costs of ERP project include software, implementation professional services, hardware and hosting.
+The cost of an ERP project includes software licensing, professional implementation services, hardware, and hosting.

-Analyzing the options impacts on the cash flow will provide a better overview of the pros and cons.
-Cloud ERP will only lighten the cash flow impact of the software and hardware costs but usually not the professional services, as they are usually charged accordance to project milestones.
+Analyzing the impacts of the options on the cash flow will provide a better overview of the pros and cons.
+Cloud ERP will only lighten the cash flow impact of the software and hardware costs but usually not the professional services.
+This is because professional services are usually charged in accordance to project milestones.

-Companies may also consider ERP project financing scheme from financing companies who will finance the cost of IT projects.
+Companies may also consider ERP project financing schemes from financing companies that will finance the cost of IT projects.

 OPEX vs CAPEX